Updated September 16, 2019

-- Cost: American fare ($36 for adults, $21 for children for breakfast; $39 for adults and $23 for children for dinner)
+- Cost: American fare ($39 for adults, $23 for children for breakfast; $43 for adults and $25 for children for dinner)

 - Unfortunately, the interaction between characters and guests is limited – I believe – due to the size of this character meal.
-We had brief encounters with each of them, although they did all make it to our table once.
+We have had brief encounters with each of them during our visits, although they did all make it to our table once.

 - What’s unique: This is your only opportunity for a character dinner, in or out of the parks.
-It is also the only place to find Goofy’s famous Peanut Butter and Jelly Pizza.
+It is also the only place to find Goofy’s famous Peanut Butter and Jelly Pizza and Mac n Cheese Pizza.
 Kids LOVE this option because of the huge amount of “kid food”.

 - Most people suggest that this option has gone down in quality.
 We had a great time at this meal, but encountered more characters at others.
 Other locations are more up to date decor wise, as well.

-- Typical (but not guaranteed characters): Pluto, Chip n Dale, Goofy, and Minnie.
+- Typical (but not guaranteed characters): Goofy, Pluto, Chip n Dale, and Minnie

 - Location: Paradise Pier Hotel